MicrosoftEdge/BrowserEfficiencyTest/Documentation/GetStarted.md

 ## Configuration

 * In Microsoft Edge, go to settings, "View advanced settings", then turn "Block pop-ups" to off.
 This is required in order for BrowserEfficiencyTest to open new tabs in Microsoft Edge.
+* Under \BrowserEfficiencyTest\BrowserEfficiencyTest\bin\Debug, you'll see the JSON file `config.json`.
+You will have to provide credentials for any sceanrios that require them.
+No test accounts/credentials are provided as part of this repo.
+If you're running the default set of scenarios (`-s all`), you'll need to provide credentials for test accounts for `facebook.com` and `gmail.com`.

 ### Recommendations to reduce variability